Weather radar: History

 During World War II, military radar operators noticed noise in returned echoes due to rain, snow, and sleet.
 After the war, military scientists returned to civilian life or continued in the Armed Forces and pursued their work in developing a use for those echoes.
 In the United States, David Atlas at first working for the Air Force and later for MIT, developed the first operational weather radars.
 In Canada, J.S.
 Marshall and R.H.
 Douglas formed the "Stormy Weather Group" in Montreal.
 Marshall and his doctoral student Walter Palmer are well known for their work on the drop size distribution in mid-latitude rain that led to understanding of the Z-R relation, which correlates a given radar reflectivity with the rate at which rainwater is falling.
 In the United Kingdom, research continued to study the radar echo patterns and weather elements such as stratiform rain and convective clouds, and experiments were done to evaluate the potential of different wavelengths from 1 to 10 centimeters.
 By 1950 the UK company EKCO was demonstrating its airborne 'cloud and collision warning search radar equipment'.

-Between 1950 and 1980, reflectivity radars, which measure position and intensity of precipitation, were incorporated by weather services around the world.
-The early meteorologists had to watch a cathode ray tube.
+Between 1950 and 1980, reflectivity radars, which measure the position and intensity of precipitation, were incorporated by weather services around the world.
+The early meteorologists had to watch a cathode-ray tube.
 In 1953 Donald Staggs, an electrical engineer working for the Illinois State Water Survey, made the first recorded radar observation of a "hook echo" associated with a tornadic thunderstorm.

 The first use of weather radar on television in the United States was in September 1961.
 As Hurricane Carla was approaching the state of Texas, local reporter Dan Rather, suspecting the hurricane was very large, took a trip to the U.S. Weather Bureau WSR-57 radar site in Galveston in order to get an idea of the size of the storm.
 He convinced the bureau staff to let him broadcast live from their office and asked a meteorologist to draw him a rough outline of the Gulf of Mexico on a transparent sheet of plastic.
 During the broadcast, he held that transparent overlay over the computer's black-and-white radar display to give his audience a sense both of Carla's size and of the location of the storm's eye.
 This made Rather a national name and his report helped in the alerted population accepting the evacuation of an estimated 350,000 people by the authorities, which was the largest evacuation in US history at that time.
 Just 46 people were killed thanks to the warning and it was estimated that the evacuation saved several thousand lives, as the smaller 1900 Galveston hurricane had killed an estimated 6000-12000 people.